antfu/antfu.me/drafts/css-lighthouse-breakdown.md

 ---
-draft: true
 title: CSS Lighthouse Game Break Down
-description: ''
 lang: en
 ---

 One day I was randomly browsing [CodePen](https://codepen.io/) and accidentally found out this [Pure CSS Game - You Must Build a Lighthouse.](https://codepen.io/ivorjetski/pen/OJXbvdL) by [Ben Evans](https://twitter.com/ivorjetski).
 With a similar art style of [Townscaper](https://store.steampowered.com/app/1291340), I was immediately attracted.

 The goal of this game is to make a lighthouse through a combination of house blocks.
 Similar to Townscaper, when you have two blocks next to each other, they will become a bigger house.
 Lighthouse should be able to appear with one of the patterns.
 The most important of this game is that it's built with PURE CSS, NO Javascript!